One of the most frequent problems encountered in the home is damp, which can lead to mould.

 - Defective or blocked rainwater gutter and pipes

-- Defective or leaking internal waste pipes, hot and cold water and heating
+- Defective or leaking internal waste pipes, hot and cold water and heating systems

 - Water ingress through brickwork, leaks or defective design of the structure